makma/fingerprintjs.com/content/index/ecommerce.md

         imposed by payment service providers.
       icon: /img/uploads/commerce.png
 blocks:
-  - subheader: Stop ecommerce fraud with our flexible developer tools
+  - subheader: Flexible developer tools for ecommerce credit card fraud prevention
     markdown__Content: Incorporate browser fingerprinting and bot detection into your ecommerce website's existing workflows, and access suspicious visitor activity and geolocation at lightspeed from our API.
 Every business is